Bioethics (BE)

 BE 7300 Advanced Clinical Ethics - 1-3 Hours

 This course will engage students in the process of doing ethical analysis in group discussion and in writing ethics consultation reports on specific cases typically encountered by a consultant in clinical ethics.
-Two prerequisites: BE 5300; plus either BE 5010 or BE 6000.
-Students without clinical/medical experience must obtain the professor's permission before registering.
-Students without BE 5010 or BE 6000 can ask the professor to waive that prerequisite.
-Offered online.
+Prerequisites: BE 6030 and BE 6810 or BE 6810 and instructor permission.

 BE 7478 Bioethics Capstone Project - 1-3 Hours

 Independent study culminating in a bioethics-related project, as arranged with the program director or designee.
 Students should register for this course the semester they start the project.
-Prerequisite or taken concurrently: BE 5200, BE 5300, BE 5500, and BE 6500 or by permission of the program director.
+Prerequisite: program director's permission.

 BE 7480 Bioethics Capstone Integrative or Major Paper - 1-3 Hours

 Independent study culminating in a bioethics-related project, as arranged with the program director or designee.
 Students should register for this course the semester they start the project.
-Prerequisite or taken concurrently: BE 5200, BE 5300, BE 5500, and BE 6500 or by permission of the program director.
+Prerequisite: program director's permission.

 BE 7486 Bioethics Capstone Extension - 0 Hours